 How to hit a flop shot

 With a flop shot, the aim is to get as much height as you can so the ball can land softly without much forward release.
-In the video and article below, Dan Grieve, Head Professional at Woburn, shares his top tips to master this eye-catching escape shot...
+The best lob wedges help but you also need to know the proper technique.
+In the video and article below, short game guru Dan Grieve shares his top tips to master this eye-catching escape shot.

 The correct set-up